We're an affiliate

 If your dog is scratching the carpet too frequently, then this is a sign that something is wrong somewhere.

-Start by observing how they scratch the carpet and any other body language they make during such periods.
+Start by observing how they scratch the carpet and any other body language they use during such periods.

 Some dogs will scratch the carpet and proceed to pull or chew the fabric destructively.
 This is a possible coping mechanism for stress and anxiety.